operator-playground-io/community-jaeger-operator-tile/tutorials/create_instance_of_Jaeger_Operator.md

 ---
-title: Jaeger Operator Tutorial to create an instance of Jaeger Operator
+title: Jaeger Operator Instance Creation
-description: This tutorial explains how to create an instance of Jaeger Operator
+description: Learn how to create instances of your Jaeger Operator
 ---

-### Create Instance of Jaeger Operator
+### Create Jaeger Operator Instance

 Jaeger Operator Instance can be created using the Custom Resource Definition YAML files.

-**Step 1:** Create a custom resource YAML file
+**Step 1: First, create the yaml definition of the Custom Resource as below.**

 ```execute
 cat <<'EOF' >jaegerInstance.yaml